irapha/in_rotation/README.md

 # in_rotation
-An automated script to manage my In Rotation Spotify playlist.

-## Introduction
 Have you ever wanted to listen to the bops you're currently into, but don't care for organizing playlists?
 Did you migrate to Spotify from Apple Music and miss the 'Recently Added' smart playlist?
 Then In Rotation is for you.